Comparing a Wellforce partnership with building an internal IT team

 The honest takeaway

-When hybrid makes sense
+When a mix makes sense

 Wellforce IT